 Each child will react differently to the news about divorce.
 Some may briefly cry, but then may act as if they didn’t hear it.
 Ignoring this fact is their way of thinking things will sort themselves out.
 Other children may keep changing the subject.
 They may refuse to listen altogether.
 Some may be very emotional and won’t stop crying for days.
 Others won’t show emotion; they will bury it deep inside.

-As a parent, you should be prepared for any of these reactions when telling kids about divorce.
+As a parent, you should be prepared for any of these reactions when telling your kids about your divorce.
 What will you need to do?
 Be there for your kids.
 This is the time when they need you the most.